The Intertwined Relationship Between Mood Disorders and Addiction

 The amount of people that suffer from both substance addiction and mood disorders is staggering.
 For example, 61 percent of people with bipolar I disorder have admitted to substance abuse in their lifetime.

 Dealing with this combination of problems on your own can be devastating.
-Never hesitate to give our hotline a call at to receive help for your addiction.
+Never hesitate to give our hotline a call at 800-598-5053 (Who Answers?) to receive help for your addiction.

 Can Mood Disorders Cause Substance Abuse?